COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Kokatat Tectour XCR Cag

-I bought this just before Easter, as my original sea-cag was seriously leaky - this cag is wonderful - superbly made and solidly constructed, everything is there for a reason and it's functional and practical.
+I bought this just before Easter 2004 - this cag is wonderful - superbly made and solidly constructed, everything is there for a reason and it's functional and practical.
 It has all the usual stuff like latex cuffs, adjustable over-cuffs, reflective strips on the hood and sleeves and a couple of practical pockets on the sleeves, one of which has a key lanyard attachment.
 The material is soft and quiet, XCR Goretex, and it works!
 Very well!
 A hand-warmer would be nice though.

-There is a good double waist seal, with draw cords, and an ample and practical wired hood which can be rolled and secured with a velcro tab.
-The neck opens nice and wide, and the collar has a soft rubber lining.
+There is a good double waist seal, and an ample and practical hood which can be rolled and secured with a velcro tab.
+The neck opens nice and wide so you get good ventilation, and the collar has a soft rubber lining.
 There's a good neck gusset which keeps you dry and a mandarin collar so you can seal in well without having to have the hood up.

 On our Easter 2004 Jura trip we had some seriously nasty conditions coming back, but this cag just "did the job" and I arrived back on land warm and dry, which I would not have been in the cag it replaced.